OUR STAFF

 Michael Turnwald

-Mike Turnwald currently lives in Columbus, OH where he owns a private practice as well as partners with a private clinic.
-He earned his Doctor of Physical Therapy degree from the University of Pittsburgh, a sports residency at Ohio State and a traveling fellowship through the American Academy of Sports Physical Therapy.
-He is also board certified in Orthopedics and MSK Ultrasound.
+He currently lives in Columbus, OH where he owns a private practice and partners with a private clinic.
+He earned his DPT from the University of Pittsburgh, a sports residency at Ohio State, and a traveling fellowship through the American Academy of Sports Physical Therapy.
+He is also board-certified in Orthopedics and MSK Ultrasound.

-At home Mike, his wife and two sons enjoy going for hikes and runs with their two dogs, Tucker and Sadie.
+At home, Mike is joined by his wife and two sons; they enjoy going for hikes and runs with their two dogs, Tucker and Sadie

 Kristina Stanich